-A VPN is an app (if you install it on your cell phone) or a program (if you install it on a pc) which, without going too much into the technical details, will mask your IP address and allow you to access web pages or apps, even in countries where they are blocked, such as China for example.
+Without going too much into the technical details, a VPN is a software that will mask your IP address and allow you to access web pages or apps, even in countries where they are blocked, such as China.

 Note that a VPN will not offer you internet access; to connect to the internet you’ll always need a wifi connection (for example at home or in a hotel) or a SIM card with data access.

-Rather, once you’re connected to the internet, you can activate your VPN to improve the security of your connection and/or access apps and web sites that would be inaccessible, without the help of a VPN.
+Rather, once you’re connected to the internet, you can activate your VPN to improve the security of your connection and access apps and websites that would be inaccessible, without the help of a VPN.

 Which VPN would you recommend for China?

-This is an important question considering that the majority of the VPNs don’t work in China.
-At the moment, here at SDC we recommend ExpressVPN, for the following reasons:
+This is an important question considering that the majority of VPNs don’t work in China.
+At the moment, here at SDC we recommend ExpressVPN,

 How should I prepare before I arrive in China?